Marks & Spencer: Restructuring

 In May 2013, the Best of British range was launched along with an overhaul of Per Una and Indigo.
 Patrick Bousquet-Chavanne became the marketing director, succeeding Steven Sharp in July.
 Bolland vowed to bring "quality and style back".
 In November 2013, it was revealed that Bill Adderley, founder of homeware chain Dunelm Group, had built a £250 million stake in M&S over the past 18 months.
 This disclosure was made under stock market rules which require any holding larger than a 3 per cent share to be made public.

 In December 2013, Marks & Spencer announced that Muslim checkout staff in the UK could refuse to sell pork products or alcohol to customers at their till.
 The policy was announced after at least one news outlet reported that customers waiting with goods that included pork or alcohol were refused service, and were told by a Muslim checkout worker to wait until another till became available.
 The policy applied across all 703 UK M&S stores and prompted a strong backlash by customers.
 A company spokesman subsequently apologised and stated that they will attempt to reassign staff whose beliefs may impact their work to different departments, such as clothing.

-On 7 January 2016, it was announced that Marc Bolland, who has been CEO since 2010, would step down on 2 April 2016, and be replaced by Steve Rowe, head of clothing, and previously head of the food business.
+On 7 January 2016, it was announced that Marc Bolland, who had been CEO since 2010, would step down on 2 April 2016, and be replaced by Steve Rowe, head of clothing, and previously head of the food business.
 In 2018, Stuart Machin was appointed managing director of Food to lead the transformation of the food business.
 On 28 June 2024, the company announced that it would be launching a new service for clothing repairs and alterations in partnership with the Sojo company.

 In September 2018, television presenter and model Holly Willoughby became the company's new brand ambassador along with her 'Must Have' collection which launched on 27 September 2018.
 However, the company failed to order sufficient stock and many customers were left disappointed.

-Marks & Spencer introduced a hijab in its section of school uniforms in late 2018 and subsequently faced a backlash and boycott from some customers; the product is stocked for girls as young as three.
+Marks & Spencer introduced a hijab in its school uniforms range in late 2018 and subsequently faced a backlash and boycott from some customers; the product is stocked for girls as young as three.